thoughtbot/superglue/README.md

 this.props.remote("/posts?_bz=header")
 ```

-The above will fetch the `json.header` node in `index.js.props`, noop the `json.posts` node, immutably graft it in your store, before handling it to React to render.
+The above will fetch the `json.header` node in `index.js.props`, noop the `json.posts` node, immutably graft it in your store, before handing it over to React to render.

-## The Breezy store shape
+# The Breezy store shape

 How should you structure your store?
 Should I replicate my business models, like `User`, on the client side?
 Use an [ORM](https://github.com/tommikaikkonen/redux-orm) to manage it?
 How much should I denormalize or normalize?
 How much business logic should I bring over?